 Not Quite so Stories (published March 1, 2016 by Literary Wanderlust) The traditional explanation for myth (including such works as the relatively modern Just so Stories by Rudyard Kiping) is an attempt by humans to explain and demystify the world.
 That's crap.
 We may be able to come to terms with small pieces, but existence as a whole is beyond our grasp.
 Life is absurd, ultimately beyond our comprehension.
 The best we can do is to proceed on with our lives in the face of that.
 The stories in this collection proceed from this idea, examining how the different characters manage (and/or fail) to do this.

-"Colloidal Suspensions Are Mixtures of Small Particles Dispensed in Gas or Liquids Regardless Whether You Had a Building Permit When They were Made or Not," to be published by Punch Drunk Press.
+"Colloidal Suspensions Are Mixtures of Small Particles Dispensed in Gas or Liquids Regardless Whether You Had a Building Permit When They were Made or Not" published February 2, 2018 by Punch Drunk Press.